PDF download Download Article

 • Dates back to: 600 CE

-2. Much like the Celtic Tree of Life, Yggdrasil represents life and wisdom.
+2. According to Gomez, “Yggdrasil’s immense trunk and branches connect gods, humans, and spirits.
+It symbolizes the interconnected structure of the cosmos and the living web holding all realms together.”[28]
+Much like the Celtic Tree of Life, Yggdrasil represents life and wisdom.
 It also symbolizes growth, the life cycle, and creation.
-This giant ash tree is said to bind the universe together.[25]
+This giant ash tree is said to bind the universe together.[29]

 • Dates back to: 1300 CE